pmndrs/gltfjsx/readme.md

 Turns GLTF files into re-usable [react-three-fiber](https://github.com/react-spring/react-three-fiber) JSX components.
 See it in action here: https://twitter.com/0xca0a/status/1224335000755146753

 The usual GLTF workflow is cumbersome.
-When a GLTF is dropped into the scene as a full scene, objects can then only be found by traversal, changes are made by mutation.
+When a GLTF is dropped into the scene, objects can then only be found by traversal, changes are made by mutation.
 With gltfjsx the full graph is under your control, you don't need to search for things any longer.
 All the changes that you make are immutable: addindg shadows, events, binding materials to state, conditional contents, removing or swapping out parts, changing parent-child relations.

 ## Usage